keyur22/robofriends/README.md

 # robofriends

-This app allows the user to search his friend by name from a collection of robofriends JSONPlaceholder API is used to get user data.
+This app allows the user to search his friend by name from a collection of robofriends.

+JSONPlaceholder API is used to get user data.

 Robohash Web service is used to create robot avatars of users.

 **Technologies Used:** React, HTML5, CSS3, JS(ES6)